 Skins can often feel extremely sticky on snow and won’t glide the way they should.
 This usually happens during warm spring days.
-In short, warm, wet snow can melt and re-freeze onto the skin plush, making it nearly impossible to glide and even harder to climb uphill.
+In short, warm and wet snow can melt and re-freeze onto the skin plush, making it nearly impossible to glide and even harder to climb uphill.
 The best way to solve this problem is to shave off all snow and ice using the edge of your ski, then apply a special skin wax (like Black Diamond Glob Stopper) to the plush to help prevent further buildup.
 You can also apply this wax to your skins before heading out if you know temperatures will be near or above freezing.

 Tail or Tip Clip Breaks

-Some tail and tip clips seem to last forever while others are a bit more susceptible to breaking.
-For example, Pomoca tail clips are made of plastic, which isn’t as robust as metal clips on G3 and Black Diamond skins.
-That said, no clips are invincible to snapping or tearing.
+Some tail and tip hardware seems to last forever while others are a bit more susceptible to breaking.
+In particular, Pomoca tail clips are made of plastic, which isn’t as robust as the metal clips on G3 and Black Diamond skins.
+That said, no parts are invincible to snapping or tearing.
 Should one break, the easiest backcountry fix is to use a ski strap (like G3's Tension Strap) to keep your tips and tails joined to your ski bases until you’re done climbing for the day.
 Additionally, most brands sell replacement parts for their skins that are relatively inexpensive.
 Keeping a small repair kit in your ski pack with spare parts, a ski multi-tool, wire and hose clamp (for fixing a broken pole), and even some duct tape can make the difference in continuing your day or cutting it short.